Professional Degrees that Lead to High-Paying Jobs

 If you love caring for animals and want to become a veterinarian, you will have to earn a Doctor of Veterinary Medicine degree.
 This is a four-year program that includes time in classrooms, laboratories, and clinics.

-Veterinary jobs are increasing much faster than the national average, and vets can earn an average salary of $90,420.
+Veterinary jobs are increasing much faster (16%) than the national average, and vets can earn a median salary of $95,460.

 10. Master of Business Administration (M.B.A.)

 A Master of Business Administration degree is typically a two-year degree that prepares students for a variety of jobs in business.
-These jobs can range from a financial analyst (with an average salary of $82,450) to financial manager (with a salary of $125,080).
+These jobs can range from a financial analyst (with a median salary of $81,590) to financial manager (with a salary of $129,890).
 Many jobs in business are growing at rates faster than the national average.

 A related degree is a Master of Public Administration, which focuses more on governance and public affairs.
-Students can go on to run for political office or work in private sector jobs such as management analyst (also known as a management consultant, which has an average salary of $82,450).
+Students can go on to run for political office or work in private sector jobs such as management analyst (also known as a management consultant, which has a median salary of $85,260).